vt-hri/HW1/README.md

 ## Assignment

-Here are the main steps:
+Modify the provided code to complete the following steps:
-1. implement a limiter to prevent us from teleoperating robot into the table [even better, keep us in a safe bounding box]
+1. Implement a limiter to prevent users from teleoperating the robot into the table or out of the robot's workspace.
-2. implement a script to record the states we mark [use the "toggle" button, need to add some logic prevent duplicates.
-I think these should be recorded as json, but am open to whatever is easiest]
+2. Implement a script so that users can "record" a state by pressing the toggle button.
+The recorded states should be saved to a JSON file (or similar output).
-3. create a script to replay that trajectory [picking one block and placing it on the other] [will need to recognize difference between position commands, gripper commands...]
+3. Provide and record a demonstration lifting one block and placing it on the other.
-		[maybe rename "main.py" as "record", and then make a "replay".]
-4. change the location of one of the blocks; enable the user to take over to fix things [during replay, student should think about how they want to "pause" the recorded thing, modify, and resume... may need to "skip" the next part of their motion, since modified!]
+4. Create a new script (called `replay.py`) that will replay the recorded trajectory.
+This file should load the JSON file and control the robot to move to each of the recorded states.
+5. In `replay.py`, change the location of one of the blocks.
+Purely replaying the recorded trajectory should now fail (since the block location has changed).
+Enable the user to intervene and modify the robot's motion.
+6. Your final version of `replay.py` should control the robot to follow the keypoints saved in the JSON file.
+The user should be able to press a button and teleoperate the robot.
+When the user is done, the robot should resume its original trajectory (while skipping the modified parts).